-The Dalton2011 program is distributed to the computational chemistry society with no obligations on the side of the authors.
+The DALTON2013 program suite is distributed to the computational chemistry society with no obligations on the side of the authors.
 The authors thus take no responsibility for the performance of the code or for the correctness of the results.
-This distribution policy gives the authors no responsibility for problems experienced by the users when using the Dalton2011 program.
+This distribution policy gives the authors no responsibility for problems experienced by the users when using the DALTON program.